Derpius/VisTrace/README.md

 4. Compile (compiled dll can be found in `out/build/{presetname}`)

 ## Extensions
-VisTrace versions v0.10.0 and newer support user made extensions that can interface with VisTrace's objects via interfaces in `include`, or using the GLua API.
+VisTrace versions v0.10.0 and newer support user made extensions that can use and extend VisTrace's objects via interfaces in `include`.
-You should `require()` any binary modules and initialise your extension from the `VisTraceInit` hook, which will be called by the binary if everything loaded correctly.
+A quick start repository template is available [here](https://github.com/Derpius/VisTraceExtension)

 Additionally, an svg badge is provided to include in your readmes to show that your addon/binary module is VisTrace compatible:
 | Markdown | Preview |